 The Zombie Wars developed by Sean T. Cooper is ostensibly the fifth installment in the Boxhead series.
 The platform is self-explanatory; you’re battling with zombies as well as dozens of evil friends.
 Zombies are exceptionally sociable than you’d anticipate, especially if you can comprehend the meaning of their moans and grunts.

 Unfortunately, though, the only ones that can comprehend them are the teleporting zombies, faster zombies, golems, vampires and devils.
-Luckily, you’ve a whole lot of weapons at your disposal—including nuclear based air strikes and pistols to fight your enemies in the Boxhead 2 game.
+Luckily, you have a whole lot of weapons at your disposal—including nuclear-based airstrikes and pistols to fight your enemies in the Boxhead 2 game.

 The primary objective is to stay alive for as long as you can, and there are a couple of approaches to accomplish it.
 You may decide to integrate a more offensive approach in which you plant traps, such as exploding barrels, to maim and kill the zombies.
 Alternatively, you can take a more defensive approach by building a base packed with rocket launching turrets.

 The Boxhead 2 gameplay encompasses around eight playing fields to pick from, four of which are typically geared towards the offensive approach.
 The remaining four playing fields are often geared towards the defensive approach.
 It also boasts plentiful room for you to adapt your specific style of fighting the hordes of zombies.

 The Boxhead 2 boasts more room than the previous version, with deathmatch and cooperative mode currently included.
 It’s time to bring on some carnage, and so you can freely grab your friend for an exceptional killing spree!

 The game is remarkably entertaining.
 Once you hit level 25 and beyond it gets even better, thanks to the presence of more zombies in this stage.
 At this level, you need a flawless extent of strategy.
 This entails setting up the mine explosives or oil barrels to trap the zombies.